Ancient Hebrew Logo Ancient Hebrew Title 1 Ancient Hebrew Title 2

 Translating the Greek word ethnos in the New Testament as "gentile" is problematic.
 While the word "gentile" does mean "one belongs to a tribe or clan," it has come universally mean a non-Jew.
 But as we have seen, the words goy and ethnos do not mean a non-Jew, they mean "one who belongs to a tribe or clan."

-Who are the ethnon (nations - plural of ethnos) mentioned in the New Testament?
+Who are the Ethnon (nations) mentioned in the New Testament?

 I am sure that most people are familiar with the "ten lost tribes" from the northern "nation" of Israel that was taken into captivity by the Assyrians in the eighth century B.C.
 It believed by most that these "ten lost tribes" are "lost," but this is not exactly true, at least not in the sense that most people assume.